Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Dynamics of quenched averaged observables

-where $H_S$ is the system Hamiltonian, $\gamma$ is the effective rate of decoherence and the Lindblad operators $n_i$ are the total number operators at each site $i$.
-For the two-species fermions, we have $n_i=n_{i,\uparrow} + n_{i,\downarrow}$.
-Now, due to the exponential growth of the Hilbert space dimension with the number of sites, we compute the time evolution of the density operator by the quantum trajectory method, also referred to as the Monte Carlo wavefunction method, that incorporates performing a stochastic average \cite{Daley2014}.
-In our work, exact diagonalisation for $N=8$ is combined with this algorithm.
-For $N=32$, we use a combination of DMRG algorithm with this method.
+where $H_S$ is the system Hamiltonian (i.e., $H_{BH}$ or $H_{FH}$), $\gamma$ is the effective decoherence rate, and the Lindblad operator $n_i$ is total number operator at site $i$.
+For two-species fermions, $n_i = n_{i,\uparrow} + n_{i,\downarrow}$.
+For each realization of the disordered Hamiltonian, we determine the ground state and then evolve it with equation~\eqref{master}.
+Due to exponential growth of Hilbert space dimension number of sites, we compute the evolution of the density operator by the quantum trajectory method, also referred to as the Monte Carlo wavefunction method, that incorporates performing a stochastic average~\cite{Carmichael1993,Molmer1993}.
+In our work, exact diagonalisation for $N{=}8$ is combined with this algorithm.
+For $N{=}32$, we use a combination of DMRG algorithm with this method where individual trajectories are obtained by evolving the wavefunction under the effective Hamiltonian using the TEBD method~\cite{Daley2014}.

 In the open system dynamics of the Bose-Hubbard model without disorder, the localisation due to spontaneous emission events is likely to increase the Mott orders as a function of time.
-This is what we observe in our calculation as is shown in Fig.~\ref{time}(a) where $M_1$ is plotted as the black dashed line with $U/J_0=2$ and $\gamma=0.1J_0$.
+This is what we observe in our calculation as is shown in figure~\ref{time}(a) where $M_1$ is plotted as the black dashed line with $U/J_0=2$ and $\gamma=0.1J_0$.
 The number of trajectories used for it is $2000$, making the error bars very small.
 The quenched disordered average is plotted as the solid blue line which is computed with disorder averaging with $2000$ realisations with $50$ trajectories for each value.
 The disorder-induced enhancement does not change much over time.
 Qualitatively, same features are found for $M_2$ which is shown in the inset.
-Fig.~\ref{time}(b) depicts the same result for $\mathcal{LN}$ which is found to be decreasing over time in a similar fashion for both the ordered case and the quenched disordered average case, with the former displaying an undulating behaviour.
+Figure~\ref{time}(b) depicts the same result for $\mathcal{LN}$ which is found to be decreasing over time in a similar fashion for both the ordered case and the quenched disordered average case, with the former displaying an undulating behaviour.